Transamerica Redwood Park

 LSD Museum San Francisco

-The world’s largest collection of LSD blotter art, housed in a private Mission District residence.
-Thousands of decorated sheets tracing counterculture visual history.
+Mark McCloud’s private collection of LSD blotter art, housed in his Mission District home.
+Generally considered the largest collection of its kind.
 Visits by appointment only.

 Shakespeare Garden